sdietmar/timetrackercalendar/README.md

 https://learndataanalysis.org/source-code-create-and-delete-outlook-calendar-events-using-microsoft-graph-api-in-python/
 and it remembers the user and does not ask for login data every time.

+display acces token and decode content online: https://jwt.ms/  (for debug reasons only)

 ## environment
 i run this on a Win10 machine.
 Python 3.8.0
 ´´´bash